 Summer Semester

-The Summer Semester at Baldwin-Wallace includes both regular Day Division and Lifelong Learning Division programs with day, evening and weekend courses.
+The Summer Semester at Baldwin-Wallace includes both regular Day Division and Lifelong Learning Division programs with day, evening, weekend and graduate courses.
 It is designed for both full- and part-time students.

 General Guidelines for Summer Semester